Diffeomorphism classes of the doubling Calabi-Yau threefolds with Picard number two: Introduction

 This paper is organized as follows.
 Section $\ref{sec:CYconstruction}$ is devoted to reviewing some essential background.
 In Section $\ref{sec:Diffeo}$, we recall Wall's theorem on the classification of closed, oriented, simply-connected smooth $6$-manifold with torsion free homology up to diffeomorphism.
 For our purpose, we shall use Jupp's theorem on the invariants that determine the diffeomorphism classes of simply-connected compact complex $3$-folds.
 We also introduce the $\lambda$-invariant which can be defined on any compact complex $3$-fold $M$ with $h^2(M)=2$.
 In the last section, we prove Theorem $\ref{thm:main}$ by calculating (i) the values of the cubic forms and (ii) the values of the $\lambda$-invariant with respect to some specific basis of $H^2(M,\Z)$ for each doubling Calabi-Yau $3$-fold $M$ with symbol $\checkmark$ in Table $\ref{table:CY3Pic2}$.
 More detailed and further computations can be found in the paper \cite{Y22}.

 4pt

-{\bf{Acknowledgement}} I would like to thank Professor Nam-Hoon Lee for answering patiently my questions on cubic forms and the $\lambda$-invariants of Calabi-Yau $3$-folds.
+{\bf{Acknowledgement.}} I would like to thank Professor Nam-Hoon Lee for answering patiently my questions on cubic forms and the $\lambda$-invariants of Calabi-Yau $3$-folds.
 I also thank Professor Ryushi Goto and Dr. Mamoru Doi for asking an interesting question on diffeomorphism classes of Calabi-Yau $3$-folds (Question $1$).
-This work was partially supported by JSPS KAKENHI Grant Number $18K13406$ and Kagawa University Research Promotion Program $2020$ (KURPP).
+This work was partially supported by JSPS KAKENHI Grant Number $18K13406$ and $22K03316$.
+4pt

+{\bf{Declaration.}} The author has no competing interests to declare that are relevant to the content of this article.